joshmckibbin/SimpleShibboleth/readme.txt

 	RewriteRule . - [END]`

 3. Activate the **Simple Shibboleth** plugin in WordPress.
-4. Browse to Settings->Simple Shibboleth and edit the configuration.
+4. Browse to Settings > Simple Shibboleth and edit the configuration.

 = WP-CLI can also be used to enable/disable the plugin's 'Enable SSO' configuration option =